-(Nitta & Henderson, 1993).
+Information on fishery-related mortality of cetaceans in Hawaiian waters is limited, but the gear types used in Hawaiian fisheries are responsible for marine mammal mortality and serious injury in other fisheries throughout U.S. waters.
+Entanglement in gillnets and hooking or entanglement in various hook and line fisheries have been reported for small cetaceans in Hawaii (Nitta & Henderson, 1993).
 No estimates of human-caused mortality or serious injury are currently available for nearshore hook and line or gillnet fisheries because these fisheries are not observed or monitored for protected species bycatch.
-Commercial and recreational troll fisherman have been observed "fishing" dolphins off the islands of Hawaii, Lanai, and Oahu, including spotted dolphins, in order to catch tuna associated with the animals (Courbis et al. 2009, Rizzuto, 2007, Shallenberger 1981).
+Commercial and recreational troll fisherman have been observed "fishing" dolphins off the islands of Hawaii, Lanai, and Oahu, including spotted dolphins, in order to catch tuna associated with the animals (Courbis et al. 2009, Rizzuto 2007, Shallenberger 1981).
 Anecdotal reports from fisherman indicate that spotted dolphins are sometimes hooked (Rizzuto 1997) and photographs of dolphins suggest animals may be injured by both lines and propeller strikes (Baird unpublished data).
-In 2010 a spotted dolphin (4-Islands stock) was observed entangled in fishing line off Lanai.
-There were several wraps of line around the body and peduncle and a constricting wrap around the dorsal fin (Bradford & Lyman 2013).
-Based on the information provided, this entanglement is considered a serious injury under the most recently developed criteria for assessing serious injury in marine mammals (NMFS 2012).
-The responsible fishery is not known.
+In 2010 a spotted dolphin (4-Islands stock) was observed entangled in fishing line off Lanai, with several wraps of line around the body and peduncle and a constricting wrap around the dorsal fin (Bradford & Lyman 2015).
+In 2014, a spotted dolphin (Hawaii Island stock) was observed hooked above the jaw and trailing 8-10 feet of fishing line (Bradford and Lyman in review).
+Based on the information provided, both of these injuries are considered serious injuries.
+The responsible fishery is not known for either case.